What are security controls?

 The Center for Internet Security (CIS) developed a list of high-priority defensive actions that provide a “must-do, do-first” starting point for every enterprise looking to prevent cyberattacks.
 According to the SANS Institute, which developed the CIS controls, “CIS controls are effective because they are derived from the most common attack patterns highlighted in the leading threat reports and vetted across a very broad community of government and industry practitioners.”

-Organization can refer to these and other frameworks to develop their own security framework and IT security policies.
-A well-developed framework ensures that an organization does the following:
+Organizations can refer to these and other frameworks to develop their own security framework and IT security policies.
+A well-developed framework helps make sure that an organization:

 • Enforces IT security policies through security controls